 How do AI call assistants handle multiple languages?

-Deepgram Nova-3 Multilingual handles 10-language code-switching inside a single call with ~34% lower batch WER than the previous generation.
+Deepgram Nova-3 Multilingual handles 10-language code-switching inside a single call, with roughly 34% lower batch WER than the previous generation.
 Whisper-v3 supports more languages but is slower and less accurate on phone audio.
-Most LLMs (GPT-5, Gemini 2.5, Claude 4.5) respond correctly in the detected language without extra configuration.
+Most LLMs respond correctly in the detected language without extra configuration.

 Can AI call assistants transfer to a human agent?

-Yes — with warm transfer as the default.
-The AI passes a one-sentence context summary plus the last customer utterance to the human agent’s softphone before the handoff completes.
-This preserves state and stops the “say it all again” problem that kills CSAT on legacy IVR.
+Yes — warm transfer is the default.
+The AI passes a one-sentence context summary plus the last caller utterance to the human agent’s softphone before the handoff completes.
+That preserves state and kills the “say it all again” problem that wrecks CSAT on legacy IVR.

 How long does an AI call assistant project take?

 A basic platform pilot ships in 2–4 weeks.
-A production-grade bring-your-own-stack build with a single business-system integration and one language takes 8–12 weeks.
-Multi-language, regulated-industry deployments with multiple escalation paths run 3–5 months.
+A production-grade bring-your-own build with one business-system integration and one language runs 8–12 weeks.
+Multi-language, regulated deployments with several escalation paths run 3–5 months.

 Architecture